KS1X/CXO_Tools/README.md

 # Amazon-Locker-Saver-V3

-Amazon CXO Tool that gives the ability to keep return metrics looking good!
+Amazon CXO Tool that gives associates a barcode and QRcode generator to increase efficiency and resolve CS latency!

-Lockers take anywhere around 5 to 10 min to accept QRcode returns, this tool simpily allows associates to print off the generated QRcode from the clients device to later scan at a later time.
+Some Features are still WIP, support is limited on this release.

+See amzncxo.com/barcode.html for release version